TheYargonaut/recipe-book/chocolate_syrup.md

 ## Variants
 - mocha: use coffee instead of water
 - mint or orange extract instead of vanilla
 - Reese's: blend in a tablespoon of peanut butter

+*Source:* Kate MacDonnell at coffeeaffection.com